top of page

 Bluff Knoll

 The most popular hike in the Stirling Range, Bluff Knoll is an icon of Western Australia, as it's the highest peak in the south of the state.
-Expect stunning views from the summit on a clear day.
+Expect stunning views from the summit on a clear day and a leg-burning climb.

 Mount Hassell